costas778/JavaSpringBootGCP/README.md

 ### Now to apply changes to a YAML after editing.
 kubectl apply -f deployment.yaml

+### If that fails you may need to rebuild the images and reploy them to the EKS!

 ### 2. Having issues seeing your cluster from another machine.
 ![Alt Text](./jsb6.png)